 An effective touchscreen experience is an investment as the cost to develop the experience alone will probably start at around £6,500 and that does not include the hardware.

-TIP: Check out our blog entitled: ‘How Much Should an Interactive Touchscreen Experience Cost?‘ to get a better idea of how much other companies are roughly spending on interactive experiences – we’ve also highlighted the cost of a typical interactive presentation right here.
+TIP: Check out our blog which outlines how much an interactive experience should cost to get a better idea of how much other companies are roughly spending on interactive experiences.

 5. Approach some design agencies